 - compensation for delayed luggage

 - compensation for loss of personal belongings or money, including lost luggage and passports

-Unfortunately, probably won’t be allowed to make claims for millions if you decide to see some celebrity doctor.
-Insurance companies usually impose upper limits on how much you can claim so make sure you don’t take liberties when incurring costs.
+Unfortunately, you probably won’t be allowed to make claims for millions if you decide to see some celebrity doctor.
+Insurance companies usually require you to seek treatment from one of their approved doctors and hospitals, and there are limits on how much you can claim.
+So, make sure you don’t take liberties when incurring costs.

 For many people, it’s the medical component of the travel insurance policy that they’re the most concerned about.
 Sure, it might be annoying to have to wait for a delayed flight or have your luggage delayed, but neither of them is going to bankrupt you.

 And if you already spent one entire afternoon with your insurance agent trying to pick a medical insurance policy, why do you still need travel insurance?